 Should you need to ask participants to refrain from talking about the study while you are still running it, you should explain why (e.g., participants with full knowledge of the study may react differently than those who do not possess that knowledge).

 Final Checklist: (Checklist to assist with your application being processed with minimal corrections)

 The final checklist is a tool to help determine that you have met all the requirements for the IRB proposal process.
-Failure to meet these requirement will result in your application being delayed.
+Failure to meet these requirements will result in your proposal being delayed.

 Submitting the Proposal